hypercore-cxx/push-stream/README.md

 # SYNOPSIS

-Push-Streams is a streams implementation based on this streams [spec][1].
+`push-stream` is a streams implementation based on this streams [spec][1].
 There is a minimal base-class that implements pipe and adds placeholders for typical properties and methods that will be used in implementing the usual `Source`, `Sync`, `Through` and `Duplex` streams.

-Pipe overloads the `|` operator to improve readability, ie you can do this...
+The base class overloads the `|` operator to improve readability, ie you can do this...

 ```c++
 int main () {